 Along the South Fork of the Sixes River and at heads of Salmon and Johnson Creeks there are numerous extensive placers that have been worked.
 If you go east on a dirt road to the head of Rusty Creek you will find the Big Ben Mine which was a rich lode gold producer, with lead and silver.
 Also in the area is the Combination Mine, which was a rich lode gold producer as well.
 There is also a BLM mineral withdrawal area setup at the old ghost town of Sixes.
 This area is set up for recreational mining using pans, sluices, and dredges up to 4" hose diameter.

-Rogue Outdoor Store in Gold Beach or at the
+Pans can be purchased at the Rogue Outdoor Store in Gold Beach or at the Chetco Outdoor Store in Brookings.

 All of the ocean beaches are great places to search for fossils or unique rocks.
 Everyone goes home with a treasure!